Presentations and discussion

 Keynote Speaker

-Jesse Von Tol, President and CEO – National Community Reinvestment Coalition (NCRC)
+Jesse Van Tol, President and CEO – National Community Reinvestment Coalition (NCRC)

 Jesse Van Tol is NCRC’s President and CEO.
 He has been with NCRC since 2006 and has held a variety of leadership positions, eventually becoming chief executive in 2018.
 His work championing fair and responsible banking has resulted in $580 billion in new investments in low- and moderate-income communities through Community Benefits Agreements with banking institutions.
 Through his leadership, NCRC has grown today to an organization with assets of $176 million and an annual budget of $35 million.